-2018: Made his debut at right tackle in Week 4 and made his first career start in Week 5.
+2018: Made his debut at right tackle in Week 4 due injuries on the offensive line.
 College: Played four seasons at North Carolina A&T, starting all 48 games of his career at left tackle...Never missed a start throughout his career...Was a three-time FCS All-American at left tackle (2015-17)...Named the Mid-Eastern Athletic Conference Offensive Lineman of the Year for three straight years from 2015-17...Did not surrender a sack for his entire collegiate career.